NeoFolia/NeoFolia/README.md

 **This is not a Paper/Bukkit plugin.** The runtime stays NeoForge/FML — scheduling and ownership are exposed through native NeoForge API interfaces, not Bukkit or Paper APIs.

-## Status

-Currently at **stage 1** of the port (region data primitives and tick scheduler internals).
-The `ThreadedRegionizer` is a minimal facade; Folia's adjacency, merge radius, section split/merge, and empty-section retirement logic still need to be ported.
-The active bridge drains scheduled tasks on the main server thread rather than delegating to independent region workers.

 ## Requirements

 - **Java 25**